Unified Communication Compression Beyond Global Error Bounds for Distributed Nonconvex Optimization: Unified Compression Algorithm

 \subsection{Unified Contraction and Absolute Error Handling}

 The locally-bounded compressors are valid only when the input remains in the local region, and the globally-bounded compressors include an additional relative error term.
-To address these challenges, we introduce two techniques for unified contraction handling. \begin{enumerate}[label=(\roman*), widest=(ii), leftmargin=!, itemsep=0pt, topsep=0pt] \item We use a dynamic scaled-difference scheme in \eqref{nonconvex:kia-algo-dc-q}, where the difference $x_{i,k}-\hat{x}_{i,k-1}$ is scaled by $s_k$ and then compressed.
+To address these challenges, we introduce two techniques for unified contraction handling. \begin{enumerate}[label=(\roman*)] \item We use a dynamic scaled-difference scheme in \eqref{nonconvex:kia-algo-dc-q}, where the difference $x_{i,k}-\hat{x}_{i,k-1}$ is scaled by $s_k$ and then compressed.
 Since $\hat{x}_{i,k-1}$ tracks $x_{i,k}$, the difference remains small.
 As a result, in the locally-bounded case, this scheme helps keep the input within the local region, i.e., $\| (x_{i,k} - \hat{x}_{i,k-1}) / s_k \|_p \to\mathbb{R}$ be an $\ell$-smooth differentiable function with $\ell>0$.
 Then for any $x,y\in\mathbb{R}^p$,

 \end{lemma}